aws-samples/aws-modernization-with-dynatrace/content/100_wrapup/30_cloud9_cleanup.md

 The last resource to clean up is the Cloud9 Environment.

 {{% notice warning %}}
-Once you delete the Cloud9 environment is deleted, the inputs with the Dyntrace tokens you entered early will be gone too.
-So you will need to repeat the workshop again if you want to reprovision the workshop using using a new Cloud9 instance.
+Once you delete the Cloud9 environment is deleted, the inputs with the Dynatrace tokens you entered early will be gone too.
+So you will need to repeat the workshop again if you want to reprovision the workshop using  a new Cloud9 instance.
 {{% /notice %}}

 ### Delete Cloud9 Environment